Ayotomi-de/simple-FAQ/README.md

 ### Useful resources
 - [CHATGPT](https://chatgpt.com/) - This helped me understand git and it's concepts.
 I'll recommend it to anyone who wants to understand the basics of git.
-- [Flexbox Froggy](https://flexboxfroggy.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Flexbox Froggy](https://flexboxfroggy.com) - Helped solidify my understanding of flexbox.

 ### Built with
 - Semantic HTML5 markup